 Of all the planets in the solar system, Mercury has the thinnest atmosphere, thinner than even Mars.
 Several components are constantly replenished by the solar wind blowing off of the nearby sun.

 Mercury is the smallest and least massive of the eight planets.
-Its low surface gravity make holding on to an atmosphere in the best of circumstances a challenge.
+Its low surface gravity makes holding on to an atmosphere in the best of circumstances a challenge.

 But Mercury isn't ideally located for an atmosphere.
 Orbiting only a few million miles from the sun, the rocky planet is constantly bombarded by solar weather.
-The fast-moving winds blowing off the star constantly bombard Mercury, sending plasma down to the surface.
-As such, the planet holds onto only a very thin atmosphere, with many particles actually stemming from the sun.
+The fast-moving winds blowing off the star constantly bombard Mercury, crashing charged particles into the planet's surface.
+Both the particles themselves and the heat they produce kick material up from the outer layer of the planet, sending it flying into the air.
+The heaviest atoms drift back to the surface, while the lightest are affected by gravity and by pressure from solar photons.
+The result is a tenuous atmosphere known as an exosphere.

 Climate and weather